WELCOME TO DIDSBURY ARTS FESTIVAL

 Our Patrons

 Thank you to our Patrons.
 Your donations directly contribute to making the festival happen and support subsidised ticket prices for those needing a little help in attending.
-Our 2023 DAF Festival Patrons are:
+Our 2023 DAF Festival Patrons were:

 John and Penny Early